michael2012z/BitBible/markdown/KJV/files/Isa.md

 20. Seeing many things, but thou observest not; opening the ears, but he heareth not.

-21. The Lord is well pleased for his righteousness’ sake; he will magnify the law, and make it honourable.it: or, him
+21. The Lord is well pleased for his righteousness’ sake; he will magnify the law, and make it honourable.

-22. But this is a people robbed and spoiled; they are all of them snared in holes, and they are hid in prison houses: they are for a prey, and none delivereth; for a spoil, and none saith, Restore.they are all…: or, in snaring all the young men of themfor a spoil: Heb. a treading
+22. But this is a people robbed and spoiled; they are all of them snared in holes, and they are hid in prison houses: they are for a prey, and none delivereth; for a spoil, and none saith, Restore.

-23. Who among you will give ear to this? who will hearken and hear for the time to come?for…: Heb. for the after time?
+23. Who among you will give ear to this? who will hearken and hear for the time to come?

 24. Who gave Jacob for a spoil, and Israel to the robbers? did not the Lord, he against whom we have sinned? for they would not walk in his ways, neither were they obedient unto his law.